 Join the Romance Writers of America Association

-If you want in on this community, this is where it’s at.
+If you want in on this community, Romance Writers of America is where it’s at.
 (Remember, writers of a genre are often heavy readers, too.)
 Formed in 1980 to help romance writers achieve success, there are now more than 9,000 members and numerous regional chapters.
 By becoming active within the organization you’ll not only meet others, either locally or at the annual conference who love and write within the genre, but you’ll also have an outlet for feedback and potential contacts in the blogging world.

-Consider an eBook price cut
+Consider an ebook price cut

-Seek out book clubs
+Seek out Romance book clubs

 Make sure your ducks are in a row